Skip to main content

 • gameplay

-• “As far as the overall game goes, it's generic in every way possible.
-If you're looking for something new gameplay mechanic-wise, look elsewhere.
-The storyline is just a thought, nothing more.
-You could beat the main storyline in less than 2 hours.
-For people saying this is a slow progression system, don't listen to them; even as a casual build sim, this would be like twice worse than a demo!”
+• “As far as the overall game goes it's generic in every way possible.
+If you're looking for something new gameplay mechanic wise, look elsewhere.
+The storyline so far is a thought, nothing more really, like playing Fallout 76 but worse.
+There is only 1 friendly NPC/trader, and the rest of the notes are just 3 to 4 sentence footnotes about villagers, military, and scientists' thoughts on the current situation with some codes.
+You can rush the keycard quest and beat the main storyline in less than 2 hours.
+So for people saying this is a slow progression system, don't listen to them.
+Even as a casual build sim, this is like twice worse than a demo!”

 • graphics